gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 with the purpose of achieving a Restart of the current Association, thus implementing SCTP Restart.

-This specification doesn't support SCTP Restart as described in {{RFC9260}}; when unexpected INIT chunk is received unprotected, it SHALL be silently discarded.
+This specification doesn't support SCTP Restart as described in
+{{RFC9260}}; when unexpected INIT chunk is received unprotected, it SHALL be silently discarded to prevent denial of service attacks on the ongoing assocciation.

+All implementations SHALL support receiving and processing unexpected INIT chunks protected by DTLS Chunk as described in
+{{protected-restart}}.
+This as has minimal implementation burden as it only requires handling the restart DTLS Key Context and detect DTLS Chunks indicating the restart.

-When the upper layer protocols require support of SCTP Restart, as in case of 3GPP NG-C protocol {{ETSI-TS-38.413}}, the protected SCTP Restart procedure described in {{protected-restart}}
+When the upper layer protocols require support of SCTP Restart, as in case of 3GPP NG-C protocol {{ETSI-TS-38.413}}, the endpoint needs to support also initiating protected SCTP Restart procedure described in
-SHOULD be implemented.
+{{protected-restart}}.
+Implementing initiating protected restart procedure is RECOMMENDED, however not required as persistent secure storage of the restart DTLS Key Context is needed.

-The cases where one of the SCTP Endpoint only implements legacy SCTP Restart are described in {{sctp-rest-comp}}.
+The cases where one of the SCTP Endpoints only implements initiating legacy SCTP Restart are described in {{sctp-rest-comp}}.

 ### Protected SCTP Restart {#protected-restart}

 The protected SCTP Restart procedure keeps the security characteristics of an SCTP Association using DTLS Chunk.